 My main technique training is in ballet, including various levels of RAD, Vaganova, and some Cecchetti as well as pointe and character classes in studios, academies, and college.

 Since high school, I have come in contact with modern dance and improvisation and world dance styles, such as brief workshops in butoh and flamenco.
 My dance training at Texas State was Hawkins-based fundamentals, but I’ve been a participant in ACDF for three years and have enjoyed classes from various modern and contemporary styles like Limón and Graham.
 While living in Houston I took a handful of Gaga + Dancers classes from Amy Morrow.

 I continue to be a student to many dance forms, even though performance, technique teaching, and choreography are not my main focus.

 Below is a performance art piece I worked on with my close friends in 2010.
 This Butoh-inspired piece was a collaboration between the Houston-based band LIMB (now consisting of James Templeton) and two other artists, Lauren Babcock/Cardenas and Carmen Torres.

-Below is a link to an art-piece I created for my art major friend, Emily Eaton.
+Below is an art-piece I created for my art major friend, Emily Eaton.
 We worked on a video creation of dance and visual manipulations.
 All of the editing was done by her.
 The dancing was fluid and improvisational.